srithon/monitor-utils/README.md

         --counter-clockwise  Given an argument monitor, yields the next monitor in a counter-clockwise rotation.
         --center     Given an argument monitor, yields the point at the center of the monitor.
+        --geometry   Given an argument monitor, yields the geometry of the monitor.

     -h, --help       Prints help information